menezesmark/menezesmark.github.io/_pages/about.md

 ---
 ## Research Interests
-* **Vehicle Dynamics:** Design of vehicle systems to optimize handeling characeristics and ensure efficient movement.
+* **Vehicle Dynamics:** Design of vehicle systems to optimize handling characeristics and ensure efficient movement.
 * **Additive Manufacturing:** Using topology to design efficient parts which cannot be manufactured through traditional methods.
 * **Control Theory:** Use of both passive and active feedback to model and control systems.